jali-clarke/homelab-config/README.md

 enter the almighty [NixOS](https://nixos.org/) - an OS whose package manager and configuration language is [Nix](https://nixos.org/explore.html).  this allows us to declaratively define configuration for entire systems and even share / modularize configuration across systems.  with [nix flakes](https://nixos.wiki/wiki/Flakes), this becomes almost 100% reproduceable across time and machines.

+### license

+[MIT](https://opensource.org/licenses/MIT) with the following subtitutions made appropriately:
+* my name (Jinnah Ali-Clarke)
+* the date associated with whatever revision you are currently looking at

 ## how to use

 ### prerequisites